oeken/needle-python/README.md

 user_message = {
     "role": "system",
     "content": f"""
-        Do not hallucinate.
         Only answer the question based on the provided results data.
-        If there is no data in the provided data for the question, do not try to generate an answer that does not make sense.
+        If there is no data in the provided data for the question, do not try to generate an answer.
         This is the question: {prompt}
 """,
 }